ArtemPitov/Responsive-Design-Previewer/README.md

 ---

-The 'refresh' and 'close' buttons will only function if the parent and preview URLs are on the same domain.
+The 'refresh' and 'close' buttons will only function if the parent and preview URLs are from the same domain.

 ---